“AA started in riots.”

 And similar meetings sprung up in other parts of the United States… In California… In New York City…

-However, in A History of Agnostic Groups in AA we learn that two-thirds of all agnostic AA group listed with the General Service Office have held their very first meetings after the millennium.
+And two-thirds of all agnostic AA group listed with the General Service Office have held their very first meetings after the millennium.

 In the twenty-first century, a faith in God, personal salvation and a life after death is sinking faster than a metaphoric Titanic.